MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/capabilities-xml-elements.md

 |**dynamicActivitiesLookupEx** <br/> |Indicates whether the OSC provider supports the **ISocialSession2::GetActivitiesEx** call for on-demand synchronization of activities.  <br/> If the OSC provider supports on-demand activities synchronization, it sets **getActivities** and **dynamicActivitiesLookupEx** as **true**, and **cacheActivities** as **false**.
 The OSC calls **ISocialSession2::GetActivitiesEx** every time the People Pane is refreshed.
 The People Pane is refreshed when the user changes the selected item in the Outlook explorer window or opens an Outlook inspector window.
 Dynamic activities lookup ensures that the user will always see the latest activities in the People Pane, but will increase the number of calls from the provider to the social network.  <br/> If the provider sets **dynamicActivitiesLookupEx** as **false**, the OSC does not call **ISocialSession2::GetActivitiesEx** for people displayed in the People Pane.  <br/> |
 |**showOnDemandActivitiesWhenMinimized** <br/> |Indicates whether the OSC should carry out on-demand synchronization for activities when the People Pane is minimized.  <br/> |

-## Common Capabilities for Supporting On-Demand or Hybrid Synchronization of Friends, Non-Friends, and Activities
+## Common capabilities for supporting on-demand or hybrid synchronization of friends, non-friends, and activities

 |**Element**|**Description**|
 |:-----|:-----|
 |**hashFunction** <br/> | Specifies the hash function that the OSC provider supports.
 To protect personally identifiable information of users who are not on the provider's social network or line-of-business application, the OSC passes hashed email addresses to **ISocialSession2::GetPeopleDetails** and **ISocialSession2::GetActivitiesEx**.  <br/>  If **dynamicContactsLookup** is set to **true** or **dynamicActivitiesLookupEx** is set to **true**, the provider must set **hashFunction** to one of the allowed values: **SHA1**, **MD5**, or **CRC32MD5**.
 If **hashFunction** is missing or specifies an incorrect value, the OSC returns an error.  <br/> **SHA1** is Internet Engineering Task Force (IETF) US Secure Hash Algorithm 1 defined by [[RFC3174]](http://www.rfc-editor.org/rfc/rfc3174.txt).
 For example, the **SHA1** hashed value of email address melissa@contoso.com is  `bb81577b567262a21a4df5f6e335c1250acd7b50`.  <br/> **MD5** is Internet Engineering Task Force (IETF) MD5 Message-Digest Algorithm defined by [[RFC1321]](http://www.rfc-editor.org/rfc/rfc1321.txt).
 For example, the **MD5** hashed value of email address melissa@contoso.com is  `c8c39e61ca1662477b39b83d7b0a0615`.  <br/> **CRC32MD5** is a combination of **CRC32** and **MD5** defined as follows:  <br/>  Normalize the email address by removing leading and trailing whitespace and converting all characters to lowercase.  <br/>  Compute the **CRC32** value for the normalized email address and use the decimal integer representation of this value.
 If your implementation returns signed integers, you must convert the signed integer to an unsigned integer.  <br/>  Compute the **MD5** value for the normalized email address and use the hex representation of this value (using lowercase for A through F).  <br/>  Combine these two values with an underscore.  <br/>  For example, the **CRC32MD5** hashed value of email address melissa@contoso.com is  `2149665315_c8c39e61ca1662477b39b83d7b0a0615`.  <br/> |

-## Capabilities for Supporting Authentication and Account Configuration
+## Capabilities for supporting authentication and account configuration

 |**Element**|**Description**|
 |:-----|:-----|